gallenc/opennms-integrations-play/kafka-experiments/minimal-minion-kafka/README.md

-# Kafka / opennms docker compose
+# Setting up opennms-kafka-producer test environment with docker compose

 provides a running OpenNMS with a kafka broker and a minion.